sivepanda/go_enrichment/README.md

 # Usage
 Usage is fairly simple, as the program is designed to be a python library.
 To run, all you need to do is install the library with `pip install .` in the main directory in the project.
 This will install dependencies as well.
 Then, you can run `python -m go_enrichment.enrichment {output file} {number of hits}`.
 Be sure to replace the output file and number of hits parameters with your desired values.

+*This project was created at the Wren Lab at Oklahoma Medical Research Foundation by Siven Panda.*